sindresorhus/awesome-scifi/readme.md

 Twitter user: My favorite novel.
 Movie was worse than terrible.

 > A group of American scientists are rushed to a huge vessel that has been discovered resting on the ocean floor in the middle of the South Pacific.
 What they find defines their imaginations and mocks their attempts at logical explanation.
 It is a spaceship of phenomenal dimensions, apparently, undamaged by its fall from the sky.
-And, most startling, it appears to be at least three hundred years old....
+And, most startling, it appears to be at least three hundred years old…

 ### High Fantasy

 #### [The Book of the Long Sun](https://www.goodreads.com/series/43253-the-book-of-the-long-sun) (1993, 1994, 1996) *by Gene Wolfe* [4.0]

-> Set aboard a vast starship traveling for generations, The Book of the Long Sun is a masterpiece of science fiction.
+> Set aboard a vast starship traveling for generations, _The Book of the Long Sun_ is a masterpiece of science fiction.
 The series follows the story of Patera Silk, a priest who becomes a prophet as he learns about the nature of his world and the gods he serves.

 #### [The Book of the New Sun](https://www.goodreads.com/series/41474-the-book-of-the-new-sun) (1980-1987) *by Gene Wolfe* [3.9]

 This is my favourite book.
 It is science fiction and, to a certain extent, fantasy, but at places reads more like a philosophical tract of a collection of stories.
 The plot is minimal, but the character of Severian is fascinating; he forgets nothing, but lies to you.
 As you read along, it becomes clear that earlier chapters were wrong or lacked important details, which heavily contributes to a sense of wonder and enchantment.
 Or, in my case, aw at Gene Wolfe's writing abilities.
 Highly suggested. - [@RichardLitt](https://github.com/RichardLitt)

-> The Book of the New Sun is unanimously acclaimed as Gene Wolfe's most remarkable work, hailed as "a masterpiece of science fantasy comparable in importance to the major works of Tolkien and Lewis" by Publishers Weekly, and "one of the most ambitious works of speculative fiction in the twentieth century" by The Magazine of Fantasy and Science Fiction.
+> _The Book of the New Sun_ is unanimously acclaimed as Gene Wolfe…s most remarkable work, hailed as “a masterpiece of science fantasy comparable in importance to the major works of Tolkien and Lewis” by _Publishers Weekly_, and “one of the most ambitious works of speculative fiction in the twentieth century” by _The Magazine of Fantasy and Science Fiction_.

 > Young Severian, an apprentice in the Guild of Torturers on the world called Urth, has been exiled for committing the ultimate sin of his profession—showing mercy toward his victim.

 ### Low Fantasy